 Mission: To reduce tobacco and other drug use and abuse across the lifespan through increased evidence-based, population focused services and programs.

-Cigarette smoking is the leading cause of preventable death in the United States.
-Smoking is associated with illness and death related to heart disease, stroke, chronic obstructive pulmonary disease, low birth weight, sudden infant death syndrome, and fire.
+In the United States, tobacco use is responsible for nearly 1 in 5 deaths (about 480,000 early deaths each year).
+Tobacco use is associated with illness and death related to heart disease, stroke, chronic obstructive pulmonary disease, low birth weight, sudden infant death syndrome, and fire.
+Each year secondhand smoke causes about 42,000 deaths from heart disease in people who are not current smokers.

 The American Cancer Society’s Freshstart program is designed to help participants stop smoking by providing them with all of the essential information and strategies needed to direct their own efforts at stopping.
 The program focuses on an active pragmatic approach to quitting smoking through active participation and group support.
 Participants are encouraged to apply what they learn in Freshstart to other aspects of their lives.